OSC/ood-documentation/docs/_sources/installation/add-cluster-config.rst.txt

            login:
              type: "OodCluster::Servers::Ssh"
              data:
-               host: "oakely.osc.edu"
+               host: "owens.osc.edu"
            resource_mgr:
              type: "OodCluster::Servers::Torque"
              data:
-               host: "oak-batch.osc.edu"
+               host: "owens-batch.ten.osc.edu"
                lib: "/opt/torque/lib64"
                bin: "/opt/torque/bin"
                version: "6.0.1"

 The name of the file becomes the key for this host.
-So ``oakley.yml`` cluster config will have a key ``oakley``.
+So ``owens.yml`` cluster config will have a key ``owens``.
 My Jobs and other OOD apps that cache information about jobs they manage will associate job metadata with this key.